lucaminudel/Objects-relationships-Coding-Dojo/README.md

   - [ ] have you noticed the appearance of method call chains (aka train wreck)?
 8. **Shoulders**
   - [x] add a shoulders part and connect it to the robot bus.
 Shoulders part has On/Off status and max charge.
-  - [x] connect the neck and the head to shoulders part.
+  - [x] connect the left arm and the head to shoulders part.
 Use again indentation in the updated On/Off status report.
   - [ ] take again notes of the classes that had to change.
 What do you think of this coupling?
   - [ ] have you noticed the appearance of more method call chains?
 9. **Trunk**